gruntjs/grunt-docs/Getting-started.md

 };
 ```

-Now that you've seen the whole Gruntfile, let's look at its component parts.
+Now that you've seen the whole `Gruntfile`, let's look at its component parts.

 ### The "wrapper" function
-Every Gruntfile (and gruntplugin) uses this basic format, and all of your Grunt code must be specified inside this function:
+Every `Gruntfile` (and gruntplugin) uses this basic format, and all of your Grunt code must be specified inside this function:

 ```js
 module.exports = function(grunt) {